-The annual Geneva Motor Show (Genève Auto Salon) is one of the major events in the Lac Léman region.
-It is held next to Geneva Airport in the Palexpo exhibition grounds.
+Visiting the annual Geneva Motor Show (Genève Auto Salon), one of the major events in the Lac Léman region, is easy, as the show is held next to Geneva Airport at the Palexpo exhibition center.

 The Geneva Motor Show is usually held during the first half of March.
 As the first major international automobile exhibition of the year, many motorcar manufacturers select the Geneva Motor Show as the venue for international premieres of new models and design studies.